bigchaindb/bigchaindb/docs/root/source/timestamps.md

 ## Interpreting Sets of Timestamps

 You can look at many timestamps to get a statistical sense of when something happened.
-For example, a transaction in a decided-valid block has two associated timestamps:
+For example, a transaction in a decided-valid block has many associated timestamps:

 * the timestamp of the block
 * the timestamps of all the votes on the block